marekhudyma/marekhudyma.github.io/_posts/2019-01-01-java-9-new-features.md

 ## Interface Private Method
 From Java 9, interfaces can have private methods.
-This way you can split logic to use smaller helper methods and use [Step down rule](2021-03-02-step-down-rule.md).
+This way, you can split logic to use smaller helper methods and use [step down rule](2021-03-02-step-down-rule.md).

 ```java
 interface Doable{